 In an age of increasing automation and sophisticated technology, the idea of creating a photographic image using nothing but a box with a hole is at once idiosyncratic and reactionary, yet strangely compelling.
 The essential simplicity of photography at this level was for a long time - perhaps until the invention of electronic circuits - widely understood by almost everyone.
-After all, the cameras of those days were nothing more than primitive wood or bakelite plastic boxes.
-The viewfinder was just a hole whose function was obvious, and the shutter could easily be seen to be nothing more than a little door that opened and closed.
+After all, cameras were basically just wood, plastic or metal boxes.
+The viewfinder was just a hole whose function was obvious, and the shutter was nothing more than a little door that opened and closed.
+Everyone who loaded film into a camera could plainly see how it all worked.

 But those days are long gone.
-Whenever someone shows curiosity about my pinhole cameras, they soon realize that there are no moving parts and no batteries; in short, there's no "machinery." they're mystified.
+Whenever someone shows curiosity about my pinhole cameras, they're mystified by the absence of any moving parts and batteries; in short, there's no "machinery."
 The most frequent question is something like, "But how does it run?"
-As if rays of light required mechanical assistance to go through a hole.
+As if rays of light required mechanical or electrical assistance to go through a hole.
 We have been seduced by technology and brainwashed by the complications of modern life.